 Time to Confirmation Testing

-* The higher the BLL on the screening test, the more urgent the need for confirmatory testing.
+* The higher the BLL on the initial screening capillary test, the more urgent the need for confirmatory testing using a venous sample.

 Recommended Schedule for Follow-Up Blood Lead Testing